 You’ve read the headlines and watched the images unfold in the media.
 Water damage due to sewer backup, ground water accumulating and devastating rainfalls and floods are putting homes at risk.
-In fact, according to the Insurance Bureau of Canada, $1 billion is spent yearly on catastrophic losses — most of this is due to water-related damage.
+In fact, according to the Insurance Bureau of Canada, at least $1 billion is spent yearly on catastrophic losses — most of this is due to water-related damage.
 The message is clear – water is now one of the leading causes of damage to homes in Canada.

-While there are things you can do to help prevent water damage to your home, you may also want to consider adding enhanced water protection endorsements to your property policy to cover some perils like:
+While there are things you can do to help prevent water damage to your home, you also may want to consider adding enhanced water protection endorsements to your property policy to cover some perils like:

 - Damage caused by the escape of water from a sewer, drain, sump pit or septic tank.